boylesoftware/x2node-ws-resources/README.md

 * `selectionFilter` - Filter specification used to select the record to delete.
 * `queryParams` - Parameters for the record selection filter.
+* `fetchProps` - Optional array of record properties to fetch before deleting the record.
+* `record` - Fetched record.
+* `referredRecords` - Fetched referred records.
 * `deleteResult` - Delete DBO result object.

 The hooks are:

 * `prepareDelete(txCtx)` - Called before the transaction is started and before the delete DBO is created.
 The transaction context will have the `selectionFilter` and `queryParams` objects built according to the handler's default logic.
 The hook can modify these properties on the transaction context to influence the resulting delete DBO.
+In addition to that, the hook can set `fetchProps` on the transaction context.
+If it does so, the record will be fetched and locked in exclusive mode before it is deleted and made available to the rest of the handler logic.
+The properties fetched are determined by the patterns provided in the `fetchProps` array.
+The fetched record is passed to the hooks as an argument and also made available on the context as `record`.
+If any referred records are requested to be fetched as well, they are made available on the context as `referredRecords`.

-* `beforeDelete(txCtx)` - Called after transaction is started but before the DBO is executed.
+* `beforeDelete(txCtx, [record])` - Called after transaction is started but before the DBO is executed.

-* `afterDelete(txCtx)` - Called after the DBO is executed but before the transaction is committed.
+* `afterDelete(txCtx, [record])` - Called after the DBO is executed but before the transaction is committed.
 The `deleteResult` object is available on the transaction context.

-* `completeDelete(err, txCtx)` - Called after the transaction is finished but before the response is built.
+* `completeDelete(err, txCtx, [record])` - Called after the transaction is finished but before the response is built.
 If there was an error and the transaction was rolled back, the `err` argument is provided.
 If the transaction was successful, the `err` is `undefined`.
 The function may return a `ServiceResponse` object, in which case it is used instead of the handler's default response building logic.
 If it returns a promise that gets rejected, a corresponding error response is returned.

 ## Miscellaneous